darttheg/LimeAPI/docs/index.md

 > [Programming in Lua](https://lua.org/pil/)
 > [Lua User Tutorials](http://lua-users.org/wiki/TutorialDirectory)

-With Lua under your belt, you are ready to dive into Lime.
-Use the **sidebar** to navigate the API.
+When you're ready, use the sidebar to navigate the API.